bstrie/rust-rustic/README.md

     [Output]
     rust: "hello"

 As you can see, you can use `?expr` to insert a logging statement for `expr`.

 What's really happening here is that Rustic is just remembering all the commands you've ever entered, recompiling the lot of it with every evaluation pass, and running the program anew.
-This means that if you evaluate commands with side effects, these will recur with each evaluation:
+This means that if you enter commands with side effects, these will recur with each evaluation:

     [Input]
-    log(error, "side effects!");
+    log(error, "I'll be back!");
+    ?"I won't!"

     [Output]
+    rust: "I'll be back!"
-    rust: "side effects!"
+    rust: "I won't!"

     [Input]
-    let b = "I sure hope there are no side effects lurking about";
+    let foo = "I sure hope there are no side effects lurking about";

     [Output]
-    rust: "side effects!"
+    rust: "I'll be back!"

 Note that, for the sake of convenience, using the `?expr` syntax does *not* cause the logging statement to recur in future evaluations.
-You can clear Rustic's remembered commands by typing an `EOF` character at the input prompt (`^D` on Unix) or by using the magic word `%clear`.
+You can clear Rustic's evaluation list by typing an `EOF` character at the input prompt (`^D` on Unix) or by using the magic word `%clear`.

-If you don't want any of your commands to be saved for future evaluation passes, enter `?` on its own line to order Rustic to discard all subsequent commands in that batch after the initial evaluation:
+If you want to prevent some commands from being saved for future evaluation passes, enter `?` on its own line to order Rustic to discard all subsequent commands in that batch after the evaluation:

     [Input]
     let a = 2;